Food brands can lead the way in sustainability – through the packaging they come in, as well as the ingredients they're made of.

 Nothing less than a transformation is needed.
-As one of the biggest consumer goods companies in the world, with a large Foods & Refreshment portfolio, we want to make a huge impact through our scale and reach.
+As one of the biggest consumer goods companies in the world, with a large Nutrition portfolio, we want to make a huge impact through our scale and reach.

-Future Foods: our plan to be a force for good in food
+Future Foods: our plan to be a World-Class Force for Good in Food

 As one of the largest food manufacturers in the world, we have a responsibility to help shape a global food system that is fair for everyone.
 Which is why we are launching our ʼFuture Foodsʼ initiative – itʼs our plan to help people transition towards healthier diets and reduce the environmental impact of the food chain.

 - An annual €1 billion sales target from plant-based meat and dairy alternatives within five to seven years

 - Halve food waste in our direct operations from factory to shelf by 2025

 - Double the number of products that deliver positive nutrition by 2025